TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

   playerScore: 0,
   computerScore: 0,
   playRound(playerChoice) {
-    // code to play the round... (and update the scores when a player wins) },
+    // code to play the round, update score if needed, then return the result },
 };
 ```